rigzba21/rigzba21.github.io/_posts/2018-06-20-first-post.markdown

 ### [This Site](https://rigzba21.github.io) and its Content

-This is my second attempt at setting up a blog post/website.
-I using [Jekyll](https://jekyllrb.com/) at the moment to generate my static site/content.
+This is my second iteration at setting up a blog post/website.
+I'm using [Jekyll](https://jekyllrb.com/) at the moment to generate my static site/content.
 I've experimented with other _Static Site Generators_ like [JBake](https://jbake.org/) and [Hugo](https://gohugo.io/), but I decided to give Jekyll and the [Liquid](https://shopify.github.io/liquid/) template engine a shot.
 I'm a big fan of Hugo, but I like to try out new things, and Jekyll was next on my list.

 #### My Old Site (Not Active Anymore)